 Making a significant material change to a photograph often requires much editing work.
 I’m pleased to do this but since it’s outside the scope of what’s in my fee structure, this sort of work will be subject to an additional hourly fee.

-When the requested change is beyond my skill-level, I can resource an editing expert that I have a relationship with.
-If they’re able to complete the work, I will simply charge you their rate, as a flow-through (i.e., no additional administrative fees are added).
+In the off chance that the requested change is beyond my skill-level, I can call on a number of editing experts that I have relationships with.
+If they’re able to complete the work, I will simply charge you their rate, as a flow-through cost (i.e., no additional administrative fees are added).

 What type of files will you deliver?